 Three years after the initiation of Incourage's Workforce Central Manufacturing Partnership, it was evident that having come out of the Great Recession and addressing the training needs of displaced workers, businesses were soon going to be directly impacted by the impending "Silver Tsunami" - the aging baby boomers that will be exiting the labor force in droves in the coming years.
-Data shows that as of 2015, 64% of Wood County manufacturing employees are 45 years of age or older.
+Data shows that as of 2017, 62% of Wood County manufacturing employees are 45 years of age or older.

-In addition, data compiled by partner companies indicated an average of over nine months to fill an open STEM (Science, Technology, Engineering and Math) position with an average salary over \$67,000.
+In addition, data compiled by partner companies indicated an average of over nine months to fill an open STEM (Science, Technology, Engineering and Math) position with an average salary of \$67,000.
 Simultaneously, there was low interest in applicable STEM courses in our area secondary and post-secondary institutions, with some courses either discontinued or under threat.
 The Manufacturing Partnership saw an opportunity for collaborative action, and in 2012, they initiated the Business Education Alliance.

-In 2012, Incourage coordinated a collaborative school board meeting with three of the area school districts - Nekoosa, Port Edwards and Wisconsin Rapids - to present the data and solicit their support to address the issues.
-Key business leaders were in attendance at the joint school board meeting and voiced their support for action.
+During this time, Incourage coordinated a collaborative school board meeting with three of the area school districts - Nekoosa, Port Edwards and Wisconsin Rapids to present the data and solicit their support to address the issues.
+Key business leaders and CEO Peer Council members were in attendance at the joint school board meeting and voiced their support for action.
 All three districts decided to jointly work on narrowing the skills gap, specifically in STEM, and creating greater awareness of the family-sustaining career opportunities in our region.
-To date, three summer continuing education courses have introduced more than 50 teachers to over a dozen regional businesses.
-These businesses project hiring needs of more than 1,500 new employees in the next five years.
-Today, the Business Education

-Alliance is a collaboration of four public (Nekoosa, Pittsville, Port Edwards and Wisconsin Rapids) and two private (Assumption Catholic Schools and Immanuel Lutheran School) school systems, Mid-State Technical College, University of Wisconsin - Stevens Point, community organizations and area businesses.
+Today, the Business Education Alliance is a collaboration of four public (Nekoosa, Pittsville, Port Edwards and Wisconsin Rapids) and two private (Assumption Catholic Schools and Immanuel Lutheran School) school systems, Mid-State Technical College, HOW, Centergy, University of Wisconsin - Stevens Point, community organizations and area businesses.

-Based on this highly successful collaboration, the Alliance was selected to receive three Constellation Energy to Educate grants, written by Incourage, totaling \$135,000.
-These grants provided solar photovoltaic installations at area schools and educated over 1,400 students in renewable energy concepts.
-To learn more about the Energy to Educate grants, view this video: Power to the Pupils!
+Based on their highly successful collaboration, the Alliance was selected to receive four Constellation Energy to Educate grants, totaling \$160,000.
+These grants provided solar photovoltaic installations at area schools and educated over 1,500 students in renewable energy concepts.